 - Molly Zhao, email@example.com

 Recognizing that the health of our patients is often tied intimately to social, economic, and other non-biomedical circumstances, and that our positions as medical students and future physicians affords us the opportunity inmany cases to influence these circumstances through advocacy, the goal ofthe Spectrum of Physician Advocacy Interest Group is to train medical students in the theory and practice of advocating for the health of our patients and for the well-being of the community that we serve.

-The Spectrum of Physician Advocacy was created several years ago by four fourth year students and will be co-taught this year by four second-year medical students and two third-year dental students, who participated in the course last year, with a number of accomplished and inspiring BUSM faculty and guest speakers.
+The Spectrum of Physician Advocacy was created several years ago by four fourth-year students and will be co-taught this year by six second-year medical students..
 Through the interactive sessions, we hope to introduce you to the various responsibilities and opportunities of physicians to advocate for individual patients and to take active roles in greater healthcare debates.
 During the course, you will be exposed to a broad range of routine and systemic advocacy topics including medical-legal collaboration, community-oriented health care, translating patient care experience into good health policy, and global health equity.
 By the end of the two months, we hope that you will:

 1) have a better understanding of current topics in health care improvement.